Share your data with colleagues

 How can I encrypt data with personal information and send it to a colleague at another university?

-- The reconditions for sending personal data outside of campus would be to encrypt the files first and then use a service such as Lancaster’s BOX https://lancaster.app.box.com/ or ZendTo https://zendto.lancs.ac.uk/ to transfer.
+- The reconditions for sending personal data outside of campus would be to encrypt the files first and then use a service such as LU Box or ZendTo to transfer.

-- The only ‘recommended’ solution is the encryption of individual documents using the built in encryption of office products.
-If it is just a document you are sending, then this encrypted file should be uploaded to one of the services above and then the password of the encrypted file should be communicated over a different channel such as phone, txt etc (but not email).
+- The only recommended solution is the encryption of individual documents using the built-in encryption of office products.
+If it is just a document you are sending, then this encrypted file should be uploaded to one of the services above and then the password of the encrypted file should be communicated over a different channel such as a telephone call or text message (not an email).

-- If you need to send something other than an office document or a collection of files then ISS would advise using 7-ZIP http://www.7-zip.org/7z.html which can be set to use AES-256.
+- If you need to send something other than an Microsoft Office file or a collection of files, ISS advises using 7-Zip which should be set to use AES-256.